plebbit/roadmap/README.md

 - [ ] Algo for most anonymous padding size for publication encryption
 - [ ] Make createSigner a native function with a `sign()` method to protect privateKey against XSS
 - [ ] Sort by active
+- [ ] PlebbitOptions.timeout for how long to keep retrying getComment/Subplebbit if it fails (currently doesn't retry at all)

 ## `plebbit-react`